- Spinal manipulation vs. Acetaminophen for chronic neck pain

-The results of this study indicate that early mobility of the neck following whiplash accident compared with a cervical collar and instructions to rest results in significantly less pain and
+The results of this study indicate that early mobility of the neck following a whiplash accident compared with a cervical collar and instructions to rest results in significantly less pain and stiffness.

 Group 1 – Standard treatment- soft cervical collar and instruction to rest for two weeks before beginning gradual mobilization; analgesia was given as required.

 Group 2 – Active treatment- application of ice in the first 24 hours and then neck mobilization using the Maitland technique (repetitive and passive movements within the patients’ tolerance with tiny movements and movements with a restricted amplitude for pain and spasm, and movements with larger amplitude for stiffness) and daily exercises of the cervical spine within pain limits every hour at home; application of local heat after each treatment; no analgesia was required.

 Both groups were assessed for residual pain and cervical movement at four and eight weeks after the accident.